AI Fundamentals - What is artifical intelligence

 Data Quality: The Foundation of AI Success Better data beats fancier algorithms every time Good Quality Data Complete & Accurate All required fields filled, verified information Well-Labeled & Consistent Clear categories, standardized formats Representative & Diverse Covers all scenarios, unbiased samples Example: Customer Data Name: John Smith | Age: 34 | Email: john@email.com | Purchase: $127 Name: Sarah Lee | Age: 28 | Email: sarah@mail.com | Purchase: $89 High-Quality AI Model ✓ Accurate predictions (95%+) ✓ Works well on new data ✓ Fair and unbiased results Poor Quality Data Missing & Incorrect Data Gaps in data, errors, typos Inconsistent Formats Mixed date formats, duplicate entries Biased & Limited Skewed samples, missing groups Example: Customer Data Name: J.Smith | Age: ??? | Email: jsmith@... | Purchase: $127.00 Name: Sarah Lee | Age: 28 | Email: MISSING | Purchase: ERROR Poor AI Model Performance ✗ Low accuracy (< 70%) ✗ Fails on real-world data ✗ Biased, unfair outcomes Remember: Garbage In, Garbage Out AI models can only be as good as the data they're trained on - invest in data quality!

-2. Algorithms: The Brains
+2. Algorithms: The Logic Frameworks

 Three Types of Machine Learning Different approaches for different problems Supervised Learning 👨🏫 Teacher with Answers How it works: 1.
 Show examples with correct answers 2.
 Algorithm learns patterns 3.
 Predicts answers for new data Example: Email Classification Training Data Email → "Spam" Learns Rules Spam patterns Common uses: • Spam detection • Image classification • Sales forecasting • Medical diagnosis AWS Services SageMaker, Comprehend, Rekognition Forecast, Fraud Detector When you have labeled examples Unsupervised Learning 🔍 Explorer Finding Patterns How it works: 1.
 Analyze data without labels 2.
 Discover hidden structures 3.
 Group similar items together Example: Customer Segmentation Customer Data No labels Finds Groups 3 segments!
 Common uses: • Customer segmentation • Anomaly detection • Recommendation systems • Topic modeling AWS Services Personalize, Lookout for Metrics Macie, SageMaker (clustering) When exploring unknown patterns Reinforcement Learning 🎮 Player Learning Strategy How it works: 1.
 Take actions in environment 2.
 Receive rewards or penalties 3.
 Learn optimal strategy Example: Game Playing Try Move Win/Lose?
 Learn Strategy Improve moves Common uses: • Game AI (chess, Go) • Robotics control • Autonomous vehicles • Resource optimization AWS Services DeepRacer, SageMaker RL RoboMaker When learning through interaction Quick Decision Guide Have labeled data? → Supervised Want to explore patterns? → Unsupervised Can simulate & get feedback? → Reinforcement

-4. Feedback Loops: The Teacher
+4. Feedback Loops: The Continuous Improvement Cycle

 AI Continuous Learning Feedback Loop How AI systems improve over time through real-world use AI Model Gets smarter over time 1.
 Training Initial learning Learning from Data • Study examples and patterns • Like a student studying case histories 2.
 Validation Test & tune Testing on New Data • Ensure it generalizes well • Like a practice test 3.
 Production Real-world use Making Real Predictions • Gmail filters spam • Netflix suggests shows 4.
 Feedback Learn from users Collecting User Feedback • Mark email as spam/not spam • Rate recommendations 5.
 Improve Update model Continuous Improvement • Retrain with new data • Fix mistakes, get better Real-World Examples Gmail: Gets better at catching spam as users mark emails Netflix: Improves recommendations based on what you watch Tesla: Autopilot learns from millions of miles driven Voice assistants: Understand accents better over time